 General of the Social Security Administration (SSA).
 You may see this evidence, as

 well as any other evidence in your file, if you decide to look at the file before

 or on the date of the hearing.”

-Because of the size of the electronic file, if a surveillance videotape was made during
+Because of the size of the electronic file, if a surveillance video is part of the

 footage.
-Upon request, the CDIU will provide the DHO with a copy of the actual tape, which may also be shown to the claimant.
+Upon request, the CDIU will provide the DHO with a CD copy of the actual

+video, which may also be shown to the individual.